 However, threats continue from stormwater runoff, agricultural runoff, mercury deposition from coal-fired plants, industrial wastewater discharges, and millions of gallons of untreated sewage that flow into the river each year from sewer overflows.
 Plus, over the last two years, evidence indicates that government pollution prevention and enforcement programs are not working well.
 According to a report from the Environment America Research & Policy Center, the Ohio River ranks number one in the country for toxic discharge pollution.

-To combat this growing problem, KWA has led a coalition of organizations working to guarantee water quality and aquatic habitat on the Ohio River continues to improve since 2005.
-Together we’ve been able to protect the health of people who play, swim, and fish on the river by fighting against harmful standards that would have lowered the river’s water quality.
+To combat this growing problem, KWA has led a coalition of organizations working to guarantee water quality and aquatic habitat on the Ohio River since 2005.
+Working together we’ve been able to protect the health of people who play, swim, and fish on the river as well as the wild wife that lives in or depends on the river to survive.

 A primary instrument of protection for the Ohio River basin is the Ohio River Valley Water Sanitation Commission (ORSANCO).
 Established in 1948, it is an interstate commission that operates programs designed to control and abate pollution in the Ohio River Basin.
 Illinois, Indiana, Kentucky, New York, Ohio, Pennsylvania, Virginia, and West Virginia are the eight member states who work together towards improving water quality across the Ohio River and its tributaries.

 Some of the ORSANCO programs include: setting waste water discharge standards; performing biological assessments; monitoring the chemical and physical properties of the waterways; conducting special surveys and studies; promoting applied research, public education and participation in these programs; coordinating emergency response activities; and facilitating the exchange of information and technology among federal agencies and member states.